AF-1/lms-virtuallibrarycreator/README.md

 </p></details><br>

 <details><summary>»<b>What are the files in the <i>VirtualLibraryCreator</i> folder for?
 Can I edit them?</b>«</summary><br><p>
-When you <i>save</i> a new or edited custom virtual library, VLC will create 2 files in the <i>VirtualLibraryCreator</i> folder (default location in the LMS playlists folder, can be changed in the plugin settings):<br>
+When you <i>save</i> a new or edited custom virtual library, VLC will create 2 files in the <i>VirtualLibraryCreator</i> folder (default location in the LMS preferences folder, can be changed in the plugin settings):<br>

 - the file with the <b>customvalues.xml</b> extension contains the parameter values you selected for this virtual library.
 It allows you to easily <i>edit</i> your custom virtual library in VLC at a later time.<br>